sahilsehwag/ahk-vimified-explorer/README.md

 ## KNOWN ISSUES

 - Mode tooltip doesn't automatically disappears when switching to other applications.
-(Use <Escape> to remove it)
+(Use `<Escape>` to remove it)
+- When using `J,K` to navigate history, system(keyboard) language is automatically cycled left,right (for people with more than 1 language installed)
+- When resizing a window in *__left/top__* direction causes wierd shaking.

 ## CONTRIBUTION